navh/amoshebbdotcom/content/about.md

 ### Student at University of Toronto

-Master of Engineering in Computer Engineering student.
+Master of Applied Science in Computer Engineering student under Dr Adve in the Communications group at the University of Toronto.
+Bringing deep reinforcement learning to radar scheduling.

 ### Senior Consultant at Deloitte